 Lynton and Lynmouth

-The twin towns of Lynton and Lynmouth are located in the middle of the rugged Exmoor coastline.
+The picturesque twin villages of Lynton and Lynmouth are located in the middle of the rugged Exmoor coastline.

-Lynton is 500 feet above Lynmouth and the two towns are connected by the cliff funicular railway.
+Lynton is 500 ft above Lynmouth and the two towns are connected by the Lynton & Lynmouth Cliff Railway.
 The railway is a 'must see and do' offering wonderful views over the bay.
 Lynton is an unspoilt village with some excellent independent shops and an impressive town hall.
-Just down the road from the town centre is the unusual Valley of Rocks with a tearoom and probably the most idyllic setting for the cricket club ground.

 Lynmouth is at sea level with a small harbour and Rhenish Tower dominating the harbour wall.
 The High Street is pedestrian-only with some fascinating shops to enjoy.
 The Exmoor National Park Visitor Centre is next to the cliff railway and has interactive displays, lots of information and a small theatre showing videos of Exmoor.